THE TRUE EVIDENCE

 John 6:63: It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, they are spirit, and they are life.

-John 14:26: But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he
+John 14:26: But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.

-will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
+John 16:13: Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.

 These three verses of Scripture presented by John concerning what Jesus said, speak volumes.
-There are three elements that are in accord: the Spirit, the Word and the Life (cf. 1 Jhn.5:8 − Spirit, water and blood).
+There are three elements that are in accord: the Spirit, the Word and the Life (cf. 1 Jhn.5:8 — Spirit, water and blood).
 Our Lord and Saviour carried the revelation of God and the words He uttered are spirit and life.
 The WORD (LOGOS) is the revealing of THE CHRIST.
-And like all the Apostles, John the beloved knew, perhaps more, the importance of the utterances of His Master.
+And like all the Apostles, John the beloved knew, perhaps more so, the importance of the utterances of His Master.
 In his Gospel, John revealed that God and His Word are ONE.
-He recorded where Jesus once said "God is a Spirit: and they that worship him must worship him in spirit and in truth" (Jhn.4:24).
+He recorded where Jesus once said “God is a Spirit: and they that worship him must worship him in spirit and in truth” (Jhn.4:24).
 The Spirit of God will identify with His Own Word (Truth).
-Hence, the witness of the Spirit comes − always − with His Word, never without it.
-He stands with His Own Word − always.
-He comes to teach the true worshippers and guides them into all things that are Christ's, and will show them the things to come.
+Therefore, the witness of the Spirit comes − always − with His Word, never without it.
+He stands with His Own Word — always.
+He comes to teach the true worshippers and guides them into all things that are Christ’s, and will show them the things to come.

-the LIFE of the Spirit is with His WORD.
-And that all who have the LIFE of the Spirit will naturally and spiritually feed on His WORD.
-It is the SAP in them that not only gives them the Life but also causes them to grow spiritually bearing the good fruits of the Word.
+It is important for the true believers to realize that the LIFE of the Spirit is with His WORD.
+And all who have the LIFE of the Spirit will naturally and spiritually feed on His WORD.
+It is the SAP in them that not only gives them the Life but also causes them to grow spiritually, bearing the good fruits of the Word.

 Bro.
 Branham himself made clear the need of feeding on the Word.
 He said:

-"...
+“...
 And that Word is God, and God was made flesh in the Person of Jesus Christ, which that is the Gate.
-"There's the Gate I meet you in to worship when you follow the commandments of God."
-Therefore, if you've tonight, just come and said, "I offer Jesus Christ my life," and you're never received the Holy Ghost, come into It.
+‘There’s the Gate I meet you in to worship when you follow the commandments of God.’
+Therefore, if you’ve tonight, just come and said, ‘I offer Jesus Christ my life,’ and you’re never received the Holy Ghost, come into It.
 You must do it.
 You must grow into It.
 Ask God to pile Word on top of Word like that until you become the full statue of a son of God or a daughter of God.
 Taking the things of the world...
-I John says, "If you love the world or the things of the world, it's because the love of God's not even in you."
-You've been deceived."
-[Things That Are To Be.
-Rialto, Ca.,12-05-65]
+I John says, ‘If you love the world or the things of the world, it’s because the love of God’s not even in you.’
+You’ve been deceived.”

 The Holy Spirit brings the Word to the hearer.
 When the Word is received by faith, It quickens the soul, regenerating and renewing the spirit.
-The old heart melts away as the Word creates a new birth and baptizes the person into the Body of Christ.
+The old heart melts away when the Word creates a new birth and baptizes the person into the Body of Christ.
 Being omnipotent and omniscient, God knows the end from the beginning and therefore foreknows and foreordains only those that will receive the Word.
 They are the elected ones.
-They are predestinated by God's foreknowledge to be conformed to the image of His Son, Jesus Christ.
+They are predestinated by God’s foreknowledge to be conformed to the image of His Son, Jesus Christ.
 Thus, only true seeds will receive the Word Seed to be quickened and born again.
 The Word then abides in the believers whose souls draw the sap of the Word, the life of the Spirit, and feeds on It to manifest the fruit of the Life of God.

 Pharisaical Spirit